Hailey McCann

-Hailey McCann (born October 3, 1995) is a former American child actor, active from 2003 to 2009.
+Hailey McCann (born October 3, 1995) is a former American child actress, active from 2003 to 2009.
 McCann was born in Riverside, California, one of four children, having two sisters and a brother.
 She played her first role in the 2003 short film Give or Take an Inch, while her last recorded role was the 2009 short film The Cleaner.
 In the movie The Time Traveler's Wife she appeared alongside her younger sister, Tatum McCann, in scenes playing the same character at different ages.